tuckerweibell/recipe/src/components/EzField/EzField.md

 ### Multiple choice input field

-Allows the user to choose between a fixed set of options by offering a list of grouped radio buttons or checkboxes.
+Allows the user to choose between a fixed set of options by offering a list of grouped radio buttons or check boxes.
 Use `type="checkbox"` to enable the user to select multiple choices, or `type="radio"` to enable the user to select only one choice.

 ```jsx
 <Component initialState={{selectedChoice: null, selectedChoices: []}}>